ycm-core/YouCompleteMe/README.md

    project, by following the [instructions][tern-project] in the [Tern][] documentation.

-3. Make sure that Vim's working directory is beneath that directory when working with JavaScript files.
+3. Make sure that Vim's working directory is a descendent of that directory (or that directory itself) when working with JavaScript files.

 #### Explanation